"Among potential intraoperative LASIK complications,

 Source: LASIK Complications.
 Parag A. Majmudar, MD.
 AAO Focal Points Vol XXII Number 13 September 2004.

-Surgical mishaps during the cutting of the flap may result in serious damage to the cornea.
+Surgical mishaps during the cutting of the flap may result in serious damage to the cornea with vision loss.
 Images of some flap complications may be seen here: Link

 There are several types of flap complications including thin flaps, thick flaps, irregular flaps, partial or incomplete flaps, buttonholed or donut-shaped flaps, free caps (the flap is cut completely off), flap striae (wrinkles), and decentered flaps.